Emmacharleswilson/Pub-Quiz/README.md

 - A 'High Scores' page

 The business goals of the website are:
-1. To provide an educational learning platform for people agerd 16+.
+1. To provide an educational learning platform for people aged 16+.
 2. To provide engaging content so that users enjoy using this quiz.
 3. To create an easy to navigate website to ensure that it is user friendly.